ossu/computer-science/README.md

 ### Introduction to Computer Science

 This course will introduce you to the world of computer science.
 Students who have been introduced to programming, either from the courses above or through study elsewhere, should take this course for a flavor of the material to come.
-If you finish the course wanting more, Computer Science is likely for you!
+If like to complete and crave for more, Computer Science is likely for you!

 **Topics covered**:
 `computation`
 `imperative programming`
 `basic data structures and algorithms`
-`and more`
+`and many more`

 Courses | Duration | Effort | Prerequisites | Discussion
 :-- | :--: | :--: | :--: | :--: